SamyPal/dsp/lessons/git_fork/readme.md

 ### Q1.
 Emoji

 What is your favorite emoji?
-(Check out this [emoji cheat sheet](http://www.emoji-cheat-sheet.com/).)
+(Check out this [emoji cheat sexpressionlessheet](http://www.emoji-cheat-sheet.com/).)

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+:expressionless: